johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 We have recieved notice of a bug which is effecting the servo speed change not working since the last bug fix.
 We are looking into it and will post a release once corrected and fully tested by myself.

-The last bug fix was needed to fix a power up issue that could cause an issue cuasing turnout damage.
+The last bug fix was needed to fix a power up issue that could cause an issue causing turnout damage.
 This fix introduced the new bug which I had not spotted during testing.

 ----